Nov 22, 2010

 He’s referring to Taliban Monkeys .

-A story so absurd, it makes me want to run screaming like Charlton Heston.
-So daft that I’m tempted to buy a one-way ticket off this rock – or eat a bullet.
+A story so absurd, it makes me want to run screaming like Charlton Heston after his rocket crashed.
+So daft... that I’m tempted to buy a one-way ticket off this rock – or eat a bullet.

 But Taliban Monkeys?… that tears it.
 Check please!

-Sure, we’ve all seen monkeys shanking a guy who refused them the standard banana payoff, and Lord knows squirrels are being trained by the Department of Agriculture to drink human plasma and use combs, But Taliban Monkeys?
+Sure, we’ve all seen monkeys shanking people who refused them the standard banana payoff, and Lord knows kittens are being trained by the Department of Agriculture to drink human plasma and use combs, But Taliban Monkeys?

 (Rod rises from his angelic barcolounger and chuckles, then walks off into the clouds)